input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 controls 20%) and there are 40 adversary stakeholders each having 1% of stake, then adversary has full control over secret sharing.

-To overcome this problem, in *cardano-sl* for each stakeholder we generate number of shares proportional to their stake.
+To overcome this problem, a number of shares for each stakeholder proportional to their stake is generated in *cardano-sl*.

 ## Randomness Generation Failure

 *Ouroboros* doesn't cover the situation when commitments can't be recovered.
-However, practical implementation should account for such scenarios. *cardano-sl* implementation uses a seed consisting of all zeroes if there no commitments could be recovered.
+However, practical implementation should account for such scenarios. *cardano-sl* implementation uses a seed consisting of all zeroes if there are no commitments that could be recovered.

 # Added Features